Held in Monte Carlo, Like Bike is a little different from most bike shows. It celebrates the most luxurious and expensive bikes on the market.

 Guapa Urban One

-We’ve featured the Urban One before and marvelled at its distinctive handmade wooden frame.
+We’ve featured the Urban One before and marveled at its distinctive handmade wooden frame.
 A combination of bamboo and flax give structure, distinctive looks and impact absorption.
 A Gates carbon belt drive means a simple maintenance-free drivetrain.

 A limited first production of five bikes will be on show at Like Bike, with bespoke models available to order.